apbianco/patch.init/README.md

 Left TODO:

-- Gate out on sequence start

-- Use the toggle to switch to pick which wave is recorded and knob #1 is then used to mix between the two wave forms.
+- Use the toggle to switch between looping and only being triggered on input gate #1.